Statutory Liability Insurance NZ

 The Outcome

-The company had statutory liability insurance with $1 million cover and a $10,000 excess.
+The company held statutory liability insurance with a $1 million indemnity limit and a defined excess.
 Their insurer:

 Statutory Liability Insurance Costs in New Zealand